House MAGA squad seeks to expand by boosting challengers to fellow Republicans

 “A lot of it will be shaming Republicans,” Kent said.
 “I need to be going after the people in the Republican Party who want to go back to go-along-to-get-along.
 It’s put up or shut up.”

-The goal, organizers of the effort say, is to supersize the MAGA group in the House from its current loose membership of about a half dozen — and give it the heft that, combined with its close alliance with Trump, would put it in a position to wield significant influence should Republicans win the House majority.
+The goal, organizers of the effort say, is to supersize the MAGA group in the House from its current loose membership of about a half-dozen — and give it the heft that, combined with its close alliance with Trump, would put it in a position to wield significant influence should Republicans win the House majority.

 Key to the strategy is to coalesce MAGA-movement support around certain candidates running in Republican primaries in heavily pro-Trump congressional districts where the primary victor is all but assured to win the seat in November.
 That effort is being bolstered by redistricting, as state lawmakers draw districts even more partisan than the current lines.

 In 2020, Trump won 45 districts by more than 15 percentage points.
-Under new maps already finalized in more than a dozen states, he would have won 78 districts by that margin, according to a Post analysis.
+Under new maps already finalized in more than a dozen states, he would have won 78 districts by that margin, according to a Washington Post analysis.

 “We should be gaining MAGA seats,” Boris Epshteyn, a Trump ally, said on a recent episode of the radio show hosted by former Trump strategist Stephen K. Bannon.
 “It’s not just about ‘let’s add some Republican seats,’ it’s about ‘let’s add MAGA strongholds.’ ”